-Cobh is a beautiful little town situated in Cork city’s harbour.
+Cobh is a beautiful little town situated in Cork city’s harbour and is one of the hardest to pronounce Irish place names.
 It is well known all over the world for the simple fact that Cobh was the Titanic’s last port of call before heading out into open sea.

 Since then it has become a place that tourists from all over the world come to visit.
 But it’s not just the allure of the Titanic that draws people to this place.

 We’ve put together an amazing itinerary outlining how to spend a full day in Cobh.

 You’ll experience the best food, things to do and of course learn all about this town’s amazing history…